 Tasting different grades of brisket

 The first tasting test we did was for different grades of brisket.
 We obtained five different grades/types of briskets for use in this demonstration: Prime, Chairman’s Reserve, Wagyu, Choice, and Select.
 These briskets and the remaining ones used for the camp were trimmed to have no more than about 1/4 inch of fat remaining anywhere.
 Each brisket was seasoned with 3/4-cup of a half and half mixture (by volume) of Kosher salt and restaurant-style coarse-ground black pepper.
 The briskets for the grade/type demonstration were cooked on Russell Roegels of Roegels Barbecue pit with John Brotherton of Brotherton’s Black Iron Barbecue and others managing the cooking cycle.
-B&B Charcoal provided the oak logs as the source of heat and smoke.
+We used oak logs as the source of heat and smoke.